Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Exoplanet Detection Using Radial Velocity Data

 and the kernel hyperparameters treated as known in our dataset (described below) are fixed at $\alpha = \sqrt{3} \text{ meters}/\text{second}$, $\lambda_e = 50.0$ days, $\lambda_p = 0.5$ (unit-less), and $\tau = 20$ (days).

-Our dataset consists of $n=200$ simulated observations from the Extremely Precise Radial Velocities (EPRV3) Evidence Challenge which compared Bayesian evidence estimates produced by different statistical methods in the context of RV exoplanet detection; see \cite{nelson2018quantifying} for details.
-Each observation is accompanied by the time at which the RV is measured and a known measurement error (i.e., standard deviation).
-The data are plotted in the left panel of Figure \ref{fig:realdatasampling}.
+Our dataset, plotted in the left panel of Figure \ref{fig:realdatasampling}, consists of $n=200$ simulated observations from the Extremely Precise Radial Velocities (EPRV3) Evidence Challenge which compared Bayesian evidence estimates produced by different statistical methods in the context of RV exoplanet detection \citep{nelson2018quantifying}.
+Each observation comes with the time of measurement and its measurement error in terms of standard deviation.